alexemanuelol/rustplusplus/docs/smart_devices.md

 # Smart Devices

 > Smart Devices is an umbrella term for three different devices, `Smart Switches`, `Smart Alarms` and `Storage Monitors`.
-To pair a Smart Device with rustplusplus, make sure you've [setup the FCM-Credentials](credentials.md).
-When the FCM-Credentials are setup, you just need a `wire tool` and start pairing like you would with the [Rust+ Companion App](https://rust.facepunch.com/companion).
+To pair a Smart Device with rustplusplus, make sure you've [setup the Credentials](credentials.md).
+When the Credentials are setup, you just need a `wire tool` and start pairing like you would with the [Rust+ Companion App](https://rust.facepunch.com/companion).
 Once you've paired your Smart Devices, they should appear in their respective Discord Text-Channel (`switches`, `alarms` or `storagemonitors`).
 <br>

 It is possible to change the display image for all the different Smart Devices by running the corresponding Slash Command.
 The Slash Commands to change Smart Device images is `/switch`, `/alarm` and `/storagemonitor`.